Ashnikko: 2020–2021: Breakthrough and Demidevil

-2022-present: Hiatus, Weedikiller and world tour
+2022–2024: Hiatus, Weedkiller and world tour

-After a year hiatus since the release of the two-side singles "Panic Attacks In Paradise" and "Maggots" on September 29, 2021, Ashnikko released her first single "You Make Me Sick!" on February 8, 2023.
-On March 1, she announced the release of her debut album Weedkiller for June 2, the Weedkiller World Tour across Asia, Oceania, North America and Europe and will start on March 24 in Japan and end on December 11 in the UK, and the second single from the album "Worms", which was released a day later.
+After a year hiatus since the release of the two-side singles "Panic Attacks In Paradise" and "Maggots" on September 29, 2021, Ashnikko released her first single, "You Make Me Sick!", on February 8, 2023.
+On March 1, she announced the release of her debut album, Weedkiller, for August 25, 2023; the Weedkiller World Tour across Asia, Oceania, North America and Europe started on March 24, 2023, in Japan and ended on December 11, 2023, in Ireland; and the second single from the album, "Worms", which was released a day later on March 2.
+On May 24 the third single titled "Possession of a Weapon" was released.
+The most recent single from the album is "Cheerleader", which was issued on July 28.

+Ashnikko performed at the Coachella Arts and Music Festival on the second day of performances during the festival's two-week run on April 22, 2023, in Coachella, California.

+Ashnikko also performed at the 2024 League of Legends Worlds Finals Opening Ceremony.
+She performed the song, "Paint The Town Blue" from Riot Games' series Arcane.

+2025-present: Smoochies and the second world tour

+In August 2025, Ashnikko announced her second album, Smoochies, set to release on October 17, 2025.
+A music video for the single "Trinkets" was released along with the announcement.

+The first song of the album, "Trinkets", was released August 12, 2025, followed by "Sticky Fingers" on August 29, and "Smoochie Girl" on 19 September.